Koopman Spectrum Nonlinear Regulators and Efficient Online Learning: Broader impact statement

-The work, along with other robotics/control literature, encourages the further automation of robots; which would lead to loss of jobs that are currently existent, or lead to developments of harmful military robots.
-The more robots are automated, the more jobs may be replaced by robots, which would create new jobs such as robotics engineering for supervising AI algorithms, and insurance businesses for robot's misbehavior.
-Also, when our proposed framework requires additional (computational or other) resources, it would benefit entities with larger amount of such resources.
+The work, along with other robotics/control literature, encourages the further automation of robots; which would lead to loss of jobs that are currently existent, or may lead to developments of harmful military robots.
+Further, when our proposed framework requires additional (computational or other) resources, it would benefit entities with larger amount of such resources.
+Also, there is always a risk of robots misbehaving under partially unknown environments or under adversarial attacks.

-Keeping in mind that {\fwname} does not necessarily guarantee the exact motion generations that humans expect, there is always a risk of robots misbehaving under partially unknown environments or under adversarial attacks; as pointed out in Section \ref{sec:limitation}, unless mis-specified cases are sufficiently studied, our proposed framework would cause unexpected outcomes even in known environments.
-Also, we stress that the use of the Koopman spectrum cost has no implications on "good" and "bad" about any particular human behaviors.
+However, overall, we believe our work alone does not immediately carry a significant risk of harm.
+Moreover, we stress that the use of the Koopman spectrum cost has no implications on ``good'' and ``bad'' about any particular human behaviors.

-To mitigate aforementioned negative impacts, further studies on mis-specified cases, safety, robustness, clearer relations between the costs and movements, and real robotics problems, in addition to feedback collections, are important.